Gemstones, diamonds and crystals are all pretty commonplace. If you truly want to stand out, try meteorite jewelry!

 Meteorites have always had a strong symbolic connotation to the origins of the universe.
-In fact, every known civilization in history has been fascinated by this extraterrestrial metal, with the earliest known reference describing a fallen meteorite on the island of Crete in 1478 BC.
-Fascinated by the metal, the Greeks used it to create a host of sacred objects.
+In fact, every known civilization in history has been fascinated by this extraterrestrial material, with the earliest known reference describing a fallen meteorite on the island of Crete in 1478 BC.
+Fascinated, the Greeks used it to create a host of sacred objects.

-But meteorite creations didn’t start with the Greeks – in ancient Egypt, a bead was found at a burial site that was crafted from an iron meteorite between 3350 and 3600 BC, and a meteoric iron dagger was found in the tomb of Tutankhamen.
-In religions, a Buddha statue was carved from a piece of the Chinga meteorite between the eighth and tenth century, and many suspect the Black Stone at the Kaaba in Mecca is, in fact, a ferrous meteorite.
+But meteorite creations didn’t start with the Greeks.
+In ancient Egypt, a bead was found at a burial site that was crafted from an iron meteorite between 3350 and 3600 BC.
+A meteoric iron dagger was also found in the tomb of Tutankhamen.
+In religion, a Buddha statue was carved from a piece of the Chinga meteorite between the eighth and tenth century, and many suspect the Black Stone at the Kaaba in Mecca is, in fact, a ferrous meteorite.

 Make Sure It’s Real

-Here are just a few of the creative designers whose meteorite jewellery we adore.
+Here are just a few of the creative designers whose meteorite jewelry we adore.

 2. Space Gems